mattmahn/gitall.rs/README.md

   - Git
   - Rust & Cargo (for build only)

+You can download pre-built binaries for some platforms on the [releases][] page.
+After extracting the release artifacts, move the `gitall` executable to some directory in your `$PATH`.
+Refer to your shell's documentation for installing  the completion scripts located in `complete/`.

+### From source

 Clone this repository, build gitall, then copy the executable to a directory in your `$PATH`:
 ```console
 $ git clone https://github.com/mattmahn/gitall.rs && cd gitall.rs